Dravening/notification-manager/README.md

 ### Deploy Notification Manager in any other Kubernetes cluster (Uses `namespace` to distinguish each tenant user):

-Deploying Notification Manager in Kubernetes is similar to deploying it in KubeSphere, the differences are:
+Deploying Notification Manager in Kubernetes is similar to deploying it in D3os, the differences are:

 Firstly, change the `tenantKey` to `namespace` like this.

 ```
-apiVersion: notification.kubesphere.io/v2beta1
+apiVersion: notification.d3os.io/v2beta1
 kind: NotificationManager
 metadata:
   name: notification-manager